RingoSeeber/Petrona/README.md

 ## Description

+Petrona has evolved to offer a comprehensive range of weights, corresponding italics, an extended set of glyphs to cover 200+ languages.
+It is also available as a Variable Font.

+This complete version includes a full set of small caps, ligatures, alternates, and all kinds of numerals, fractions, punctuations, symbols, and currencies.
+It provides all glyphs of level Latin Expert (typefaces that supply everything).

+The previous swashy Q is still available, in Stylistic Set 1.

-How many characteristics can be added to a typeface without undermining its purpose within the text-type genre?
-Petrona is inspired by the cook in every home, who playfully maneuvers ingredients with personal touches without losing the original recipe’s essence.
-This design has been created “in the kitchen,” with sharp elements that forge its structure and gestural strokes for softer finishing touches.
-Isolated, its glyphs are just like ingredients.
-Caps with heavy asymmetric serifs and arms of inverted angles combine for a sharp flavor.
-Lowercases with big x-height, pronounced ascenders, and soft curves of low contrast provide a complementary aesthetic.
-When forming words, the fusion of these different ingredients offers distinctive notes.
-And, they harmonically mingle into paragraphs with a new visual menu.
-Petrona has all the characteristics of a font for editorial use, from headlines to body text.
-It’s also intended to be applied in pages with tabular organizations, like designs with recipes, ingredients, quantities, or similar structures.
-This is why connoisseurs recommend it for culinary texts.
-However, since taste and creativity are personal, Petrona offers the freedom for any person to apply it according to their individual preferences.
-Awards/Accomplishments: Tipos Latinos.
+Petrona’s personality is an answer to how many characteristics can be added to a typeface without undermining its purpose within the text-type genre.
+Petrona playfully maneuvers plenty of personal touches, without losing the essence of a design intended for legibility in digital and print, from headlines to body text.
+Uppercase with heavy asymmetric serifs and arms of inverted angles combines with lowercase of big x-height, pronounced ascenders, and soft curves of low contrast.

+The Petrona project is led by Ringo R. Seeber from Glyph Co, based in Brooklyn, NY.

 ![sample of fonts in use](Proofs/GlyphCo_Petrona_Animation_3gs/GlyphCo_Petrona_Animation_3gs_Without.gif) .